AdeebTechLab/Adeeb-AI-Voice-interview-Agent-Desktop/README.md

-# Adeeb AI Voice Interview Agent WebApp
+# Adeeb AI Voice Interview Agent Desktop

 Adeeb AI Voice Interview Agent is a Windows-based web application for running AI-assisted voice interviews through a local browser interface.
 It creates a private Python environment, installs version-locked dependencies, starts the application on port `8000`, and can optionally create a temporary Cloudflare link for access from another device.